 What is CDN?
 Do I need it?

-Real CDN example
+Real CDN Example

-When you use a CDN, static content like images, css and js files are loaded from London to London, so the content is mirrored, and only the dynamic text is loaded from the USA.
+When you use a CDN, static content like images, videos, CSS and JS files are loaded from London to London, while only dynamic content (eg ‘PHP stuff’ ) is loaded from the USA.
 This is exactly how it works and why your website will be faster.

-Do I need CDN?
+Do I Need CDN?

-Good for SEO and for people
+Good for SEO and User Experience

-CDN for my clients
+CDN for My Clients